 Data breach protection for agencies that use the cloud

-Coronet protects agencies using the most popular cloud applications like G-Suite, Office 365, Slack, Dropbox and Box from data loss, unauthorized users and malware spread with no cumbersome installations or restrictions on where employees can work.
-In addition, Coronet prevents remote workers from joining rogue Wi-Fi networks while also blocking suspicious activity associated with BYOD policies – all without interrupting the user or the company.
+Coro protects agencies using the most popular cloud applications like G-Suite, Office 365, Slack, Dropbox, and Box from data loss, unauthorized users, and malware spread with no cumbersome installations or restrictions on where employees can work.
+In addition, Coro prevents remote workers from joining rogue Wi-Fi networks while also blocking suspicious activity associated with BYOD policies – all without interrupting the user or the company.

 Our platform uses AI to continuously get smarter at detecting and mitigating threats, providing security for users, devices, and SaaS applications all in one platform.
 It’s security for agencies, done!

 Want to learn more about what makes our award-winning platform so unique?